jorgebucaran/hyperapp-router/README.md

 ### Route

 Use the Route component to decide what UI gets shown on certain URLs.
 Route matches are evaluated every render.
 If a route doesn't match it returns `false` and is not rendered, otherwise the routes [view](#view) is rendered.
-A match occurs if the [location.pathname]() [matches]() the routes [path](#path).
+A match occurs if the window URL inclusively matches the routes [path](#path).
 A route with no path is always matches.
 Routes work as expected when nested inside other routes.

 ```js
 <Route